-67. LEAVE WITHOUT PAY
+68. LEAVE WITHOUT PAY

-- 67.1 Leave without pay may be granted to allow officers to be absent from work for a period of unpaid leave which is: - in the interests of CSIRO or the Commonwealth; or - for specific purposes; or - for personal reasons, including family reasons;

-and where taking other categories of leave is not appropriate or paid leave credits are not available.
+- 68.1 Leave without pay may be granted to allow officers to be absent from work for a period of unpaid leave which is: - in the interests of CSIRO or the Commonwealth; or and where taking other categories of leave is not appropriate or paid leave credits are not available.